adamreisnz/mongoose-upsert-many/README.md

 The following configuration options are available and can be passed either via the schema options or as the last parameter in the `upsertMany` method:

-**type**: The bulk op type, defaults to `updateOne` but could also be `replaceOne`, or in theory any of the other methods supported by [bulkWrite](https://docs.mongodb.com/manual/reference/method/db.collection.bulkWrite/).
+**type**: The bulk op type, supports any of the available [bulkWrite](https://docs.mongodb.com/manual/reference/method/db.collection.bulkWrite) ops, although the insert or delete ops will obviously not perform an upsert.
+Default value is `updateOne`.

 **matchFields**: Match fields are fields that are used to create the filter criteria for the upsert operations.
 For example, passing `['name']` will try to match each item on the value of its `name` property.
 Default value is `['_id']`.

 **ensureModel**: Items you pass in to the plugin can be either mongoose Models or raw data.
 When this flag is set to `true`, items are always converted to Mongoose models to ensure schema validation and any schema defaults are applied.
 Default value is `false`.

 **toObjectConfig**: Configuration to pass to the `toObject` method when converting Mongoose models back to plain items, safe for insertion into the bulk operation.
-Default value is `{depopulate: true, versionKey: false}`;
+Default value is `{depopulate: true, versionKey: false}`.

 ## Migrating from 1.x to 2.x
 Plugin configuration is now passed as a single object via the `upsertMany` key in your schema options.
 If you used the `upsertMatchFields` setting, you need to replace this with: